 Prior to starting Pono, I was a Professor in teacher education programs at Columbia University’s Teachers College and the City University of New York.
-For over six years, I taught in the areas of learning disabilities, disability studies, and inclusive education.
+I have taught in the areas of learning disabilities, disability studies, and inclusive education.
 I have published many articles and given numerous talks on the development of special and inclusive education programs in the United States and abroad, as well as on the intersections of spirituality, post-coloniality, and disability.

 When people ask, “Why Pono?” it’s easy for me to respond.
 Pono children have an active voice in their education; visiting teachers are experts in their fields; and weekly field trips introduce students to the rich diversity of New York City.
 Pono provides authentic learning experiences and engages the whole child.
 I am enthusiastic about Pono as a parent and as a teacher.
 My daughter thrives in an environment that respects and encourages her curiosity.
 As a teacher, I benefit from exchanges with children who are inquisitive, kind, and engaged.
 I often discover I am learning with my students!
 In my role as Pono's admissions director, it is rewarding to introduce new families to the Pono community.